kolodzima/EmotionRecognitionSpeech/README.md

 # Citation and Reference

 The details of the database and the methods used for feature extraction are described in the following publication:
+Majkowski, Andrzej, and Marcin Kołodziej.
+2025.
+"Emotion Recognition from Speech in a Subject-Independent Approach" Applied Sciences 15, no. 13: 6958. https://doi.org/10.3390/app15136958

 # Dataset Description
 The dataset includes features extracted from two databases: RAVDESS and EMO-BAJKA.
 It contains the following files: